Christian Schmidt Brewing Company: Post-prohibition era

 In 1958, Carl E. von Czoernig, the 40-year-old great-grandson of Christian Schmidt, became president of the company.
 Under his leadership, modern marketing techniques were introduced.
-Product packaging was redesigned to present a modern image, and improvements in distribution were made.
+The company redesigned product packaging to present a modern image, and made improvements in distribution.
 By 1962, Schmidt's held a 33% market share in the Philadelphia area.
 In the mid-1960s, Schmidt's became the first brewer to use computers for production, planning and inventory control.
 In 1964, Schmidt's purchased the old Standard Brewing Co. brewery on the West Side of Cleveland, Ohio from F. & M. Schaefer Brewing Co.
-The brewery had an annual capacity of 450,000 barrels and the purchase enabled further expansion into Ohio, western Pennsylvania and New York State.
+The brewery had an annual capacity of 450,000 barrels, and the purchase enabled further expansion into Ohio, western Pennsylvania and New York state.
 In 1964 Schmidt's produced 2,000,000 barrels for the first time.

 In 1971, Schmidt's bought a larger brewery on Cleveland's East Side – one capable of producing 1,500,000, barrels annually – from Carling Brewing Co.
 The West Side Cleveland brewery was then closed.

-In 1972, Schmidt's bought the brands of the Duquesne Brewing Co. of Pittsburgh, Pennsylvania, whose flagship brand was Duke Beer.
+In 1972, Schmidt's bought the brands of the Duquesne Brewing Co. of Pittsburgh, whose flagship brand was Duke Beer.
 Duquesne produced 642,734 barrels in 1971, and had been Pittsburgh's second-largest brewer.
 Schmidt's moved production of the Duquesne brands to its Cleveland brewery and the Pittsburgh plant (which Schmidt's did not purchase) closed.
 The closure of the Duquesne brewery caused a lot of bitterness in the Pittsburgh area and a boycott of Schmidt's-produced Duke Beer ensued.
 Sales of the Duquesne brands plummeted in Pittsburgh, although they did not slip as much in eastern Ohio.

 Schmidt's began having financial troubles in the early 1970s, as competition from both national and other regional breweries intensified.
 Purchasing the brands (but not the plants) of failing breweries became a common method employed by regional brewers like Schmidt's to boost sales.
 Schmidt's 1972 purchase of the Duquesne brands proved to be the first of five such acquisitions Schmidt's would make over a 10-year period.

 Schmidt's held a 25% share of Delaware Valley beer sales in 1972, while Schaefer held 15% and Ortlieb's and Budweiser each had 8%.